electron-userland/electron-builder/docs/multi-platform-build.md

 2. Type in `yarn && yarn dist`

    If you don't have `dist` npm script in your `package.json`, call `./node_modules/.bin/electron-builder` directly.

-Or to avoid second step, append to first command `/bin/bash -c "yarn && yarn dist"`
+Or to avoid second step, append to first command `/bin/bash -c "yarn && yarn dist"` You can use `/test.sh` to install dependencies and run tests.

 If you don't need to build Windows, use image `electronuserland/builder` (wine is not installed in this image).

-You can use `/test.sh` to install dependencies and run tests.

-See example Docker usage on a CI server in the [sample .travis.yml](https://github.com/develar/onshape-desktop-shell/blob/master/.travis.yml).

 **NOTICE**: _Do not use Docker Toolbox on macOS._ Only [Docker for Mac](https://docs.docker.com/docker-for-mac/install/) works.